godotengine/godot-docs/tutorials/asset_pipeline/exporting_projects.rst

 Distributing a game project on PC with Godot is rather easy.
 Just drop the godot.exe (or godot) binary together in the same place as the engine.cfg file, zip it and you are done.
-This can be taken advantage to make custom installers.
+This can be taken advantage of to make custom installers.

 It sounds simple, but there are probably a few reasons why the developer